 Tulane University School of Social Work

-In affirmation of our commitment as a social work school, we are sharing resources and encouraging action in our collective fight to end racism in all its forms.
+In affirmation of our commitment as a social work school, we are sharing resources and encouraging action in our collective fight to end racism and oppression in all forms.
 We endeavor to continue important conversations around race and inequality to empower change in our classrooms and communities.

 action for academics & organizers